kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-08-13-http-in-depth.md

 `HTTP/2` is here and it has already [surpassed SPDY in adaption](http://caniuse.com/#search=http2) which is gradually increasing. `HTTP/2` has alot to offer in terms of performance gain and it is about time we should start using it.

 For anyone interested in further details here is the [link to specs](https://http2.github.io/http2-spec) and a link [demonstrating the performance benefits of `HTTP/2`](http://www.http2demo.io/).
 For any questions or comments, use the comments section below.
-Also, while reading, if you find any blatant lies do point them out.
+Also, while reading, if you find any blatant lies; do point them out.

 And that about wraps it up.
 Until next time! stay tuned.